eLuckkkkkkky/High-heeled-Crush/README.md

 ## Personal Data Usage

-Depending on your interactions with us or the Fashion Palace services you use, we employ Personal Data to:
+Depending on your interactions with us or the High-heeled-Crush services you use, we employ Personal Data to:

 - Provide, improve, and customize our services.
 - Track and implement your privacy settings.